 Think of your broker as a bank who basically fronts you $100,000 to buy currencies.

 All the bank asks from you is that you give it $1,000 as a good faith deposit, which it will hold for you but not necessarily keep.

 Sounds too good to be true?
 This is how forex trading using leverage works.

 The amount of leverage you use will depend on your broker and what you feel comfortable with.

-No problem as your broker would set aside $1,000 as down payment, or the “margin,” and let you “borrow” the rest.
+No problem as your broker would set aside $1,000 as a deposit and let you “borrow” the rest.

 Of course, any losses or gains will be deducted or added to the remaining cash balance in your account.